devopslifter/nopcommerce/habitat/README.md

 Use Get-HabPackagePath to point at the correct dotnet bin

 Kestrel defaults to port 5000 on ASP.net core (causes issues with getting to the app in a container) Added workaroud in program.cs

+SQL Server PS module needs to be loaded from host (hooj nuance)